 The six features we’ve listed above should give you a starting point when vetting candidates.
 Perfect information makes for better decisions, so we recommend working based on facts that you can confirm – these are the things they’ve listed on their websites, confirmed in meetings, or the things you’ve heard from peers that have worked with your candidate agencies in the past.

-Finally, however, you choose to go about it, know that Unified Security is prepared to serve companies, agencies, and organisations of size.
-As a professional , private, security company in the country, our experts can talk you through the process of finding a company that’s right for you – whether it’s us, or one of our colleagues in the industry.
+Finally, however, you choose to go about it, know that Aips Security is prepared to serve companies, agencies, and organisations of size.
+As the largest, private, indigenously-owned security company in the country, our experts can talk you through the process of finding a company that’s right for you – whether it’s us, or one of our colleagues in the industry.